Guide for Authors

 For manuscript submission, one of the authors should submit the manuscript through the online Submit Paper and follow the instructions given on the screen.
 Only online submissions are accepted for peer review and publication.
 The author who submits the manuscript is responsible for the paper during all processes.
-The submitted manuscript must not publish before, and it is not under consideration for publication elsewhere.
-The author who submits the paper has to ensure all co-authors and the institute or organization that are involved have been approved the publication.
-All manuscripts in accordance with the journal standards are subject to peer review by peer reviewers whose name will remain anonymous to the authors.
+The submitted manuscript must not be published before, or under consideration for publication elsewhere.
+A copyright transfer forms must be completed (by all authors of the manuscript) before the paper can be published, to facilitate the processing of your manuscript, please fill out the agreement, and submit the completed form and accompanying notes with your paper.
+All manuscripts in accordance with the journal standards are subject to double-blind peer review by peer reviewers who are experts in the same area.

 - Manuscripts should be submitted as a ".doc" or ".docx" MS Word file.

 - Use a normal, ordinary font (e.g., 12-point Times New Roman font) for text.